 Virtually all medical school lectures at all universities are now ‘Online’, so there is no need to attend the classes every week and only a small minority do!

-We encourage you to attend a UMAT Course even if you have to travel a long distance.
-Many students from other cities, interstate and overseas attend our UMAT Courses as well, because of a wide range of benefits.
+We encourage you to attend a 2-day MedEntry UMAT Preparation Workshop even if you have to travel a long distance.
+Many students from other cities, interstate, and overseas, travel to attend our UMAT workshops because there are several benefits of attending.

-At the UMAT Course you will also be given the opportunity to sit a trial UMAT exam under simulated conditions, based upon which you will receive predicted UMAT scores.
-Students find this information extremely valuable in planning their UMAT preparation, including which sections to focus on.
+At the UMAT workshop you will be given the opportunity to sit a trial UMAT exam, based on which you will receive predicted UMAT scores.
+This is immensely helpful for a number of reasons:

 Yes!
 Interviews are a crucial aspect of the selection process for entry into health science courses.
 In some Australian universities, interviews are weighted at more than 50% of the total selection criteria.
 Most people focus on their NCEA scores, study for the UMAT but do not prepare for the interview.